pgdogdev/docs/docs/features/healthchecks.md

-# Healthchecks
+# Health checks

-Databases proxied by PgDog are regularly checked with healthchecks.
-A healthcheck is a simple query, e.g.
+Databases proxied by PgDog are regularly checked with health checks.
+A health check is a simple query, e.g.
-`SELECT 1`, which ensures the database is reachable and able to answer requests.
+`SELECT 1`, that ensures the database is reachable and able to process queries.

+## How it works

-If a database fails a healthcheck, it's placed in a list of banned hosts.
-Banned databases are removed from the load balancer and will not serve transactions.
+If a database fails a health check, it's placed in a list of banned hosts.
+Banned databases are removed from the load balancer and will not serve queries.
 This allows PgDog to reduce errors clients see when a database fails, for example due to hardware issues.

 <center>
   <img src="/images/healtchecks.png" width="65%" alt="Healtchecks"/>
-  <p><i>Replica failure</i></p>
 </center>

+### Checking connections

+In addition to checking databases, PgDog ensures that every connection in the pool is healthy on a regular basis.
+Before giving a connection to a client, PgDog will occasionally send the same simple query to the server, and if the query fails, ban the entire database from serving any more queries.

+To reduce the overhead of health checks, connection-specific checks are done infrequently, configurable via the `healtcheck_interval` setting.

+### Triggering bans

+A single health check failure will prevent the entire database from serving traffic, which may seem aggressive at first, but reduces the error rate dramatically in heavily used production deployments.
+PostgreSQL is very reliable, so even a single query failure may indicate an issue with hardware or network connectivity.

+#### Failsafe

+To avoid health checks taking a database cluster offline, the load balancer has a built-in safety mechanism.
+If all replicas fail health checks, the banned host list is cleared and all databases are allowed to serve traffic again.
+This ensures that intermittent network failures don't impact database operations severely.
+Once the banned host list is cleared, load balancing returns to its initial, normal state.

+#### Ban expiration

+Host bans have an expiration.
+Once the ban expires, the replica is unbanned and allowed to serve traffic again.
+This is done to maintain a healthy level of traffic across all databases and to allow for intermittent issues, like network connectivity, to resolve themselves without manual intervention.

 ## Configuration

-Healthchecks are enabled by default and are used for all databases.
-Healthcheck interval is configurable on a global and database levels.
+Health checks are **enabled** by default and are used for all databases.
+Health check interval is configurable on a global and database levels.

-The default healthcheck interval is **30 seconds**.
+By default, a database is issued a health check every **30 seconds**:

 ```toml
 [global]